cypress-io/cypress/docs/source/api/commands/nextuntil.md

 description: ''
 ---

-Get all following siblings of each DOM element in a set of matched DOM elements up to, but not including, the element matched by the selector.
+Get all following siblings of each DOM element in a set of matched DOM elements up to, but not including, the element provided.

 # Syntax